maxwolf621/OauthUser/CustomOAuth2EndPoints.md

 ### A Custom Oauth2 Login Flow

-1.The OAuth2 login flow will be initiated by the frontend client by sending the user to the endpoint
+1. The OAuth2 login flow will be initiated by the frontend client by sending the user to the endpoint
  	> `http://localhost:8080/oauth2/authorize/{provider}?redirect_uri=<redirect_uri_after_login>`.
 	> The `{provider}` path parameter is one of `GOOGLE`,`GITHUB` or other third party application.
-	> The `redirect_uri` is the URI to which the user will be redirected once the authentication with the OAuth2 provider is successful (login from third party application).
+	> The `redirect_uri` is the URI to which the user will be redirected once the authentication is successful. (e.g. `localhost:4200/oauth2/`)

 2. On receiving the `OAuth2AuthorizationRequest` object, Spring Security’s client(Our Spring Application) will redirect the user to the (Authorized Endpoint) AuthorizationUrl of the supplied provider.

-3. All the state (attributes from `HttpServletRequest`) associated/related to the authorization request is saved using the `authorizationRequestRepository` specified in the SecurityConfig.
+3. All the states (attributes from `HttpServletRequest`) associated/related to the authorization request is saved using the `authorizationRequestRepository` specified in the SecurityConfig.

-4. The user(you) now allows/denies permission to your app on the provider’s page.
+4. The user now allows/denies permission to your app on the provider’s page.
-	 > If the user allows permission to the app(allowing to use third party account to login the app),
+	 > If the user allows permission to the app(allowing to use third party account to login the app),  the user will redirect to the callback url (`http://localhost:8080/oauth2/callback/{provider}`) with query parameters (e.g. `state` , `code`, `redrect_url`)
-	 > the provider will redirect the user to the callback url `http://localhost:8080/oauth2/callback/{provider}` with an authorization code.
+	 > If the user denies the permission, he/her will be redirected to `http://localhost:8080/oauth2/callback/{provider}` with an `error` query parameter

-	 > If the user denies the permission, he/her will be redirected to the same callbackUrl but with an `error` (more details on filter chapter).
+5. If the OAuth2 callback results in an error, Spring security will invoke the `oAuth2AuthenticationFailureHandler` specified in the above SecurityConfig(e.g. `failureHandler(oAuth2AuthenticationFailureHandler)`.

-5. If the OAuth2 callback results in an error, Spring security will invoke the `oAuth2AuthenticationFailureHandler` specified in the above SecurityConfig.
-Else If the OAuth2 callback is successful and it contains the authorization code, **Spring Security will exchange the authorization_code for an access_token and invoke the `customOAuth2UserService` specified in the the (httpScurity) SecurityConfig.**
+	> Else If the OAuth2 callback is successful and it contains the authorization code, **Spring Security will exchange the authorization_code for an access_token and invoke the `OAuth2UserService` specified in the SecurityConfig.**

-6. The `customOAuth2UserService` retrieves the details of the authenticated user and creates a new entry in the database or updates the existing entry with the same email.
+6. The `OAuth2UserService` retrieves the details of the authenticated user and creates a new entry in the database or updates the existing entry (with email).

 7. Upon a successful authentication, the `oAuth2AuthenticationSuccessHandler` is invoked.
-	 > It creates a JWT authentication token for the user and sends the user to the `redirect_uri` along with the JWT token in a query string.
+	 > We can create a JWT authentication token for the user by putting `redirect_uri` along with the JWT token in a query string. (e.g. `frontned:/oauth2/?token= ...`)

 ## A custom Login Page